ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 ## Variable Types
 Standard variables are variables which hold a single value, such as a message, number, etc. Standard variables come in three flavors:
 * Built-In Variables - Variables that are defined by the plugin.
 These variables cannot be changed/erased/etc, and hold a value that can regularly change.
 These variables can be used in any script.
 * Per-Script Variables - Variables that are defined by the plugin, but only in special cases.
 These variables are only available in the script that they are defined for.
+These variables cannot be changed/erased/etc.
 * Custom Variables - Variables defined by the server host, via a script with the `SAVE` action.
 Custom variables can be used in any script, even outside of the script they were defined in.
-Custom variables reset each round.
+Custom variables reset each round, and can be modified by using the `SAVE` action again to reset the value.

 Some of these variables are also player variables.
 This means that they also consist of a list of players, and can be used in player-related actions that take a player variable, such as `SETROLE` and `SIZE`.